$K$-theory of two-dimensional substitution tiling spaces from $AF$-algebras: Computations

 There are two eigenvalues, \(\lambda^2-\lambda-1\) with multiplicity \(4\) and \(3.5188\cdots\) with multiplicity \(2\), that are strictly between \(\lambda\) and \(\lambda^2\).\\ Among the six nontrivial eigenvalues contributing to \(K_1(C_r^\ast(\dot{G}_u))\cong\check{H}^1(\Omega_T)\), they multiply to \(1\) with four expanding and two contracting. \end{example}

 \begin{example}[Chair \(2\times 3\) (affine)\footnote{Supplied by Rodrigo Trevi\~no.}] The substitution rule is a variant of the chair tiling with \emph{affine} expansion \(\diagonal(2,3)\), and is shown in \cref{figure:chair23-affine}.
+A supertile is shown in \cref{figure:chair23-patch4}.
 Note that by appropriately grouping pairs of prototiles into rectangles, one can reencode the substitution rule as an affine substitution on rectangles.
 Each of the induced substitution matrices have integral eigenvalues.
-One easily checks that the direct limits of the induced substitution matrices split completely.
-The six-term sequence is
+One easily checks that the direct limits of the induced substitution matrices split completely.\\ The six-term sequence is

 where the evaluation map sends \(\mathbb{Z}^3\leq K_0(C_r^\ast(\dot{G}_{AF});C_r^\ast(\dot{G}_u))\) isomorphically onto its image and the rest to \(0\).
 We have that

 and

 where we have to apply a slightly nontrivial isomorphism in the last step since this substitution does not satisfy the boundary hyperplane condition.
 The proposition applies since the component in \(C^1\) contributed by the \(1\)-cells satisfying the boundary hyperplane condition splits completely, being \(\mathbb{Z}[1/3]\oplus\mathbb{Z}[1/2]\). \end{example}